liferay/liferay-docs/develop/tutorials/articles/mobile/mobile-sdk-builder.markdown

 if they're custom portlet services?
 No problem!
 In this case, you just need to build your own Mobile SDK to access the services of the custom portlets.

-This section describes how to configure your portlet's remote services, set up the Mobile SDK builder, and then build a Liferay Android SDK and a Liferay iOS SDK.
+The Mobile SDK Builder tutorials describe how to configure your portlet's remote services, set up the Mobile SDK Builder, and then build a Liferay Android SDK and a Liferay iOS SDK.
 Once you've built your SDKs, you'll be able to use them just as you would the pre-built Liferay Android SDK and Liferay iOS SDK.

 Related Topics: